I'm Honey!

 With the success of this program, they asked if I would facilitate workshops for women.
 Together we created a group called the Young Women’s Leadership Group.
 We weren’t sure what we would do but it was a start.
 By training and profession, I am a human behavior specialist and a transformation trainer and a life coach.
 My background was in leadership development.

 It was fun and kept me busy.
-I was meeting with young women and helping them find their path.
+I was meeting with young women and helping them find their path, often fueled by a strong desire to create meaningful change in their lives.
 In many cultures, your parents dictate what you will study and, ultimately, what you will do with your life.
 This was a foreign concept to me and one I had to learn to accept.
-And also work through this with the young woman that would find their way to the American Corner.
+I had to be careful and thoughtful as I worked through this with the young women that would find their way to the American Corner.

 This year, the Director asked me to facilitate a five-week program called Empower Her Future.
-I was thrilled at the concept and jumped at the chance to challenge myself with something new.
+I was thrilled at the concept and jumped at the chance to challenge myself with something new, even though I recognized the emotional and professional risk involved in taking on such a responsibility.
 Though I didn’t know exactly what to expect, I knew it would be rewarding and I was totally on board.
-The program begins February 2nd, just a few short days away as I write this.
+The program begins February 2nd, just a few short days away as I write this, and will run for five weeks, making timely action essential.

 We had twenty-five spots available, all the room would hold.
 The seats filled up in two days.
+If I had waited even a few more days to decide, I might have missed this opportunity entirely.
 I was sent the roster of women that would attend, aged between 18-35, either students or career women.

 These twenty-five women are from seven different countries.
 As I viewed the list, I could feel my body tense.
 Was I ready?
 I asked myself this question over and over again.
 I was excited and overwhelmed at the same time.

-• Was I ready to set aside my judgments and criticisms and come from a place of nurturing?
+• Was I ready to set aside my judgments and criticisms and come from a place of nurturing, putting the well-being and happiness of each person in the group in the first place?

-• Was I ready to lead discussions of empowerment and personal growth?
+• Was I ready to lead discussions of empowerment and personal growth, knowing that what we were talking about absolutely matters for each of their lives?

-• Helping women to release their pain and stories of the past and present, so they can step into a brighter future?
+• Helping women to release their pain and stories of the past and present, so they can step into a brighter future, is not just about talking—it’s about creating a space where no one feels shame for their experiences, and where everyone can imagine a new beginning.

 Have you run across a time in your life when you doubted yourself?
 When part of you wanted to jump in head-on, while the other voice in your head said to run fast in the opposite direction?
-I’d love to hear your stories in the comment section.
+Maybe you wondered how much time you should spend preparing, or if you should just start writing your own story.
+I’d love to hear your stories in the comment section—especially if you’ve mentioned a turning point where you chose to lead, despite uncertainty.

 If you enjoyed this story, you might enjoy the blog The Art of Bending With Empowerment.